vanus-labs/docs/content/vanus-connect/template-guides/grafana-slack.md

 GitHub is the largest web-based platform that provides developers with a place to host and manage their software projects.

-You can receive notifications when specific events occur in a repository by adding a GitHub Source on Vanus Cloud.
+You can receive notifications when specific events occur in a repository by adding a GitHub Source on Vanus Connect.

 This guide will help you get a Discord notification whenever someone open a new pull request in your repository.